fedex2118/CoalaPy/README.md

 Remember that the sum of the probabilities must be 1.0!

 The results will be printed on the terminal and will be placed inside a generated text file that you can later find under GenParasytes folder, so don't delete it.
+You can rename the file as you want, don't change the extension of the file.

 (ete3): python executeCoala.py plot GenParasytes/data4vect01.txt

-2) plot: Generates the absolute distances in size between original parasyte tree and the generated ones.
-It requires one other argument: <br />
+2) plot: it shows the results of a simulation with two histograms.
+The first shows the distribution of the leaves, the second one the distribution of heights of the generated trees.
+Two vertical lines are used to see how much the generated trees correspond to the ones in input.
+It requires one argument: <br />

     argument 1: gen_results_1d5ia8na.txt text filepath.
 The results of a generation. <br />